Kirbo/battlenet-prefill-docker/README.md

 ## Support

-For support, please visit the [LanCache.Net Discord Server](https://discord.com/invite/lancachenet) in the `#steam-prefill` channel.
+For support, please visit the [LanCache.Net Discord Server](https://discord.com/invite/lancachenet) in the `#battlenet-prefill` channel.

 ## Thanks